Lhasa Apso Insurance

 Increased popularity has led to concerning breeding practices affecting Lhasa Apso health outcomes.
 Insurance providers scrutinize this breed more carefully due to rising rates of inherited conditions, potentially leading to claim denials.
 Selecting puppies from health-tested parents with proper breeding documentation reduces risk and helps maintain affordable coverage options.

 While Lhasa Apsos share some common health traits, your dog's needs are unique.
-Base your insurance choice on your pet's specific health history and your budget.
+Base your deductible, annual limit and reimbursement rate choices on your pet's specific health history and your budget.
 A conversation with your vet can help identify your Lhasa Apso's individual risk factors.

 dog4 icon